 - Frequent updates – Active Campaign iterates often and several customers noted that their complaints had been addressed in updates.

 - Excellent value – Active Campaign is priced on the lower end for ESPs but still manages to offer a wealth of options.

-- Huge number of features – While overwhelming at first, users appreciated the number and breadth of Active Campaign’s features.
+- Robust features – While overwhelming at first, users appreciated the number and breadth of Active Campaign’s features.

 - Customer service – Multiple users spoke highly of Active Campaign’s quick and effective customer service.